cheomanigua/webdevdocs/content/git.md

 ## Cloning vs Pulling

-**Cloning** will make an exact copy of the GitHub repository to your local machine so you can start a new project, but you will **never push** again to the original repository, but to a new repository.
+**Cloning** will download the whole GitHub repository to your local machine.
+You can now either start a new project with that repository or you can collaborate with that repository:

+1. If you want to start a new project, you must delete the `.git` directory (to remove the original remote push repository).
+You then can `git init` and add a different new remote repository.
+2. If you want to collaborate, you just keep the `.git` directory and push normally.

-**Pulling** will download only the updated information of the GitHub repository to your current project.
-You will **push** to the original repository afterward.
+**Pulling** will download only the updated information of the GitHub repository in relation to your local repository.
+You will **push** to the original remote repository afterward.
 In addition, you can use the **pull** command to restore a messed up local repository, as explained at the section [GitHub as backup](#github-as-backup).

-## SSH to GitHub

-With SSH keys, you can connect to GitHub without supplying your username or password at each visit.

-#### Generating new SSH, adding it to SSH agent and setting SSH URL to repo

-1. Checking for existing SSH keys:

-`ls -al ~/.ssh`

-If there is no results, generate a new SSH key.

-2. Generate the SSH key, substituting in your GitHub email address:

-`$ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`

-3. Start the ssh-agent in the background:

-`eval "$(ssh-agent -s)"`

-4. Add key to ssh-agent:

-`$ ssh-add ~/.ssh/id_rsa`

-5. Set a SSH url for the existing repo (**Note**: This step is necessary only for SSH servers under a secure connection, https, like GitHub).

-`$ git remote set-url origin git@github.com:mygitaccount/myrepository.git`

-#### Adding a new SSH key to your GitHub account

-1. Open your `~/.ssh/id_rsa.pub` file and copy the content
-2. Go to GitHub ➡️ Settings ➡️ SSH and GPG keys ➡️ New SSH key
-3. Paste the SSH key into the 'Key' field.
-Add a descriptive label for the 'Title' field.

 ## Branches